|Elliott Sound Products||Valves (Vacuum Tubes) - A Primer|

 Following from the above, there is one valve type that deserves a brief comment, namely the 'vari-mu' or 'remote cut-off' RF amplifier.
 These were designed to allow radio ('wireless') receivers to apply automatic gain control (AGC, sometimes referred to as AVC - automatic volume control).
 This allows the sensitivity of the radio frequency stage(s) to be changed to suit the incoming signal strength, so close by or powerful transmissions don't result in distortion in the RF stages or excessive volume changes when tuning between stations.
 Instead of the control grid being a continuous spiral of closely and evenly spaced turns of wire, the spiral is closely spaced at one end, and comparatively widely spaced at the other.
 Closely spaced grid wires give a high mu ('amplification factor'), and widely spaced grid wires give a low mu, so providing a progressive transition between the two gives a variable mu.

 As the grid is made more negative, a progressively smaller area of the space charge can be controlled, since with only a slightly more negative grid, the area controlled by the finely spaced grid wires will be cut off.
 Only those areas of the grid that have a wider spacing will allow an electron flow, and this is a progressive change over a fairly wide voltage range.
 As the grid is made more negative, the gain is reduced and vice versa.
 AGC is designed to apply a negative grid voltage that's proportional to the signal strength, so a weak signal allows the stage(s) to run with maximum gain.
 Conversely, a strong signal creates a greater (more negative) grid voltage and reduces the stage gain.
 This allowed the gain to be varied over a fairly wide range without excessive distortion.
 A remote cut-off valve can handle a signal that's up to 30 times stronger (for the same distortion) than an equivalent sharp cut-off valve.
 Nearly all valve radios used a vari-mu pentode in the circuit to allow AGC.
-There is no semiconductor equivalent to a remote cut-off/ vari-mu valve.
+There is no semiconductor equivalent to a remote cut-off/ vari-mu valve, but transistors can still work well by reducing their collector current to achieve much the same results.

 As noted above, the magnetron is a valve, as is another ultra high frequency amplifier, the travelling wave tube.
 The TWT is a highly specialised valve, specifically for high output power and very high gain.
 Operating frequency extends to ~50GHz.
 Another high power RF valve is the Klystron, which was common until fairly recently for UHF and microwave transmissions.
 There are literally hundreds of different types of vacuum tube, and up until very recently, most readers would have been reading this article with the help of a valve - the cathode ray tube (CRT).
 The invention of the CRT allowed radar systems to show the position of detected planes, ships, etc., and of course there was the CRO - cathode ray oscilloscope.
 The CRT was also instrumental in giving us television.
 Hmmm.
 Perhaps not such a good idea after all .